CodeBotD/mcp-ssh-orchestrator-test/docs/wiki/Home.md

   <p>Execute commands across your server fleet with policy-based access control, network filtering, and comprehensive audit logging.</p>
 </div>

-## 🚀 What is mcp-ssh-orchestrator?
+## 🚀 What is MCP SSH Orchestrator?

-**mcp-ssh-orchestrator** is a secure, policy-driven SSH command executor designed specifically for AI agents.
+**MCP SSH Orchestrator** is a secure, policy-driven SSH command executor designed specifically for AI agents.
 It implements the [Model Context Protocol (MCP)](https://modelcontextprotocol.io) to provide safe, auditable access to your server infrastructure.

 ### Key Capabilities